 As mentioned, though, Roenick proved to be a quick healer and returned for the first round of that spring's Stanley Cup Playoffs.

 Amazingly, Hatcher's hit didn't bring about bad blood between the players.
 With the hit 11 years in their rear-view mirrors, Roenick and Hatcher have done little since to ruffle feathers on the topic.

 That's been the case since Day 1, a fact that hasn't been lost on Kevin Hatcher.

 "He (Roenick) handled that with so much class," Kevin said.
 "I happened to see an interview after that and he just said, 'It's a contact sport.
 That's the way Big Hatch plays.
 He's a physical player.'

 "Jeremy would be the first one to tell you he'd run him over if he had his head down coming around the net at the same time."

 Derian Hatcher was, indeed, a physical player, picking up 1,581 penalty minutes in a career that spanned 16 NHL seasons.
 One of the fiercest defensemen of his day, Hatcher used his 6-foot-5, 235-pound frame in intimidating and effective fashion, while also developing the leadership skills that eventually led him to become the first -- and only -- U.S.-born captain of a Stanley Cup champion just two months after his memorable run-in with Roenick.
-The Stars won the 1999 Stanley Cup against the Buffalo Sabres, winning the clinching game in the city that now will host Derian's Hall of Fame induction ceremony.
+The Stars won the 1999 Stanley Cup Final against the Buffalo Sabres, winning the clinching game in the city that now will host Derian's Hall of Fame induction ceremony.